 Then she said, “I know you don't want a flu shot…”

 I said, “Yeah those are too risky, especially since there are very few solid studies on them, but how did you know?”
 “Oh the doctor told me not to even bother bringing in the forms.”
 She said it in a light-hearted way.
 I said, “Wow, really?
-That’s great.”
-She said, “Yeah, he’s the only one in this whole practice that will still see patients even if they choose not to vaccinate.”
-I couldn’t help myself, “That’s really terrible, but I’m glad at least my doc has common sense.
+That's great.”
+She said, “Yeah, he's the only one in this whole practice that will still see patients even if they choose not to vaccinate.”
+I couldn't help myself, “That's really terrible, but I'm glad at least my doc has common sense.
 Can I ask, do you give your kids vaccines?”
-She said yes, so I ventured further, “But I hope you at least don’t give them the HPV/Gardasil shot, right?”
-(I’d say that’s one of the worst.)
+She said yes, so I ventured further, “But I hope you at least don't give them the HPV/Gardasil shot, right?”
+(I'd say that's one of the worst.)
 “Well, I looked into that one a lot and ended up doing it, but it was a tough decision.
-We’ve never had one case here in this office of an adverse reaction, or I probably wouldn’t have.”
+I've never heard of a case here in this office of an adverse reaction, or I probably wouldn't have.”